AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="selectors-debugging-mode"></a>
 ### Selectors debugging mode

 Sometimes, you might need to check the performance of a given selector or a stylesheet.
 In order to do it without interacting with javascript directly, you can use a special `debug` style property.
-When `ExtendedCss` meets this property, it enables the debug mode either for a single selector or for all selectorsб depending on the `debug` value.
+When `ExtendedCss` meets this property, it enables the debug mode either for a single selector or for all selectors, depending on the `debug` value.
 Open the browser console while on a web page to see the timing statistics for selector(s) that were applied there.
+Debugging mode displays the following stats for each of the debugged selectors:

+`array`: time (in milliseconds) that it took to apply the selector on the page, for each of the instances that it's been applied
+`length`: total number of times that the selector has been applied on the page `mean`: mean time that it took to apply the selector on the page `stddev`: standard deviation
+`squaredSum`: sum of squared deviations from the mean `sum`: total time it took to apply the selector on the page across all instances

 #### Examples